zpnester/bs-antd/README.md

 Suggestions cannot be created with plain strings, only with a dedicated function

 `data` property available in Make functor

-Testing of Mention component (version specified above) revealed several issues:

-* crash when server side rendered
-* crash when used as controlled input (value property instead of defaultValue)

 ## Implementation Details